This question about how to write early readers, easy chapter books, and chapters book on the blog comes from Mary:

 Before I talk about why that is, I’ll define both markets so we’re on the same page.

 Now, the reason I don’t talk about them a lot is because early readers and chapter books are a really tough market right now.
+Most writers are still wondering what are chapter books instead of writing them.
 Writers have some luck doing I Can Reads or Step Into Reading as work-for-hire for the big publishers, but writers and agents haven’t had a lot of recent success with pitching independent creations and getting an early reader or chapter book series going.

 So why don’t publishers give new writers a series?
 Well, a debut writer is untested and they won’t have a lot of sales power to their name yet.
 And, truth be told, early readers and chapter books are not lucrative for publishers.
 These books have very low price points: about $3.99 to $6.99, unless, of course, they’re published in hardcover.
 Most are published on cheap paper, about the same quality as a mass market paperback (what you’d find in the grocery store checkout aisle).
 They’re not big profit-turners.
 And why would a house spend a lot of money and marketing launching a new series from a debut writer when they won’t really stand to gain from it?
 Cynical, yes, but this sector of the market is very cynical right now.